-- If part of your website is hosted outside of HubSpot, do not connect that subdomain to HubSpot.
-For example, if your main website is hosted on WordPress at www.mywebsite.com, you should not connect your www subdomain to HubSpot.
+- If you're keeping part of your website outside of HubSpot, do not connect that subdomain to HubSpot.
+For example, if your main website is hosted on WordPress at info.mywebsite.com, you should not connect your info subdomain to HubSpot.
 Doing so will take down your external content.

-Please note: you can only connect subdomains to HubSpot, such as www.website.com.
-You cannot connect a root domain to HubSpot, such as website.com.
-Instead, you will need to set up a redirect from the non-www version of your website to the www version in your DNS provider.
+Please note: if you're hosting your full website with HubSpot, you will need to set up a redirect from the root domain of your website to the www subdomain in your DNS provider.
 If your DNS provider does not allow 301 redirects, reach out to HubSpot support for further assistance.